 A property owner purchases a condo and pays a monthly condo fee (in addition to the purchase price of the condo itself).
 This fee covers the maintenance and upkeep of common areas shared with other owners in the condo community.

-It depends on some key things, as does any real estate investment.
+However, deciding if a condo is worth investing in or not really depends on some key things, as does any real estate investment.

 Most important are the property's location and the financials.
 No matter what, the condo's location has to be a desirable one with a qualified pool of tenants.